- Faith and Worship

 We celebrate the feast of Sts.
 Michael, Gabriel and Raphael, archangels on Sept.
 29. They are the only angels mentioned by name in the Bible.
 St. Michael is the only one described as an archangel, but Sacred Tradition and the liturgy of the Church attribute the same title to Sts.
 Gabriel and Raphael.

-St. Michael — His name in Hebrew means "who is like unto God."
+St. Michael — His name, derived from “Mikha'el,” is Hebrew for "who is like God."
 He is known as the "prince of the heavenly host."
 He is pictured as a warrior, dressed in armor, wearing sandals and often holding a sword standing over the defeated devil.
 He is mentioned four times in the Bible, twice in the Book of Daniel and once in the Letter of St. Jude and Book of Revelation.

 He is most known for the reference in Revelation where he leads an army of angels against Lucifer and other fallen angels in the battle of heaven.
 He and his army win and the devil and his followers are thrown out of heaven.
 He is the patron against evil, temptations, for endangered children, the dying, emergency response workers, soldiers, law enforcement officers and many others.